Cnb

 Executive Positioning: The CEO’s 1st 100 days

-Executive positioning, focuses not on placing the individual in a ‘Hollywood- style’ media spotlight wherever possible, but instead follows an approach that is planned and understated ‘personal PR’ to engage usually with external stakeholders.
-It involves selecting appropriate engagement opportunities in order to build a personal brand for the individual, and follow a regimented calendar of activities to deliver a consistent narrative throughout.
+Executive positioning focuses not on placing the individual in a ‘Hollywood-style’ media spotlight wherever possible, but instead follows an approach that is planned and understated ‘personal PR’ to engage usually with external stakeholders.
+It involves selecting appropriate engagement opportunities to build a personal brand for the individual and following a regimented calendar of activities to deliver a consistent narrative throughout.

 Earlier this year I was asked to recommend an executive positioning approach for a CEO who was new to an organization, and in developing the approach I was reminded that while we normally are asked to focus on external audiences for executive positioning, the significance of internal stakeholders cannot be underestimated — in particular for a new CEO who faces uncertainty among employees.
 Here are a few thoughts when considering internal stakeholders.